Normal (Gaussian) Distribution

 March 29, 2018

-It is named after the German mathematician Carl Friedrich Gauss who derived its basic form in his 1809 monogram on the motion of planets and comets.
-He found that by using the function e –kδ2 to represent the distribution of random errors δ in measurements (where k is a scale factor) he could prove that the Least Squares method of fitting data (see Section 2.5) provided the best (most probable) result.
-He also used it to determine the statistics of the mean value of a series of measurements having this random error (see lesson on Confidence Intervals).
+Using the function e –kδ2 to represent the distribution of random errors (δ) in a measurement (where k is a scale factor), Gauss could prove that the least-squares method of fitting data generated the most probable result.
+He also used the distribution to statistically determine if the mean value of a series of measurements had this random error (visit the lesson on Confidence Intervals.)

-(The total area under the PDF curve is equal to 1 by definition.)
+Graphically, the equation is represented by the area P in the following image.
+The total area under the PDF curve is equal to 1 by definition.

-Another form for plotting the CDF converts the vertical axis scale to that which would produce a straight line for a Normal distribution.
-This is called a Normal Probability Plot.
-This makes it easier to visually determine if the data is Normally distributed.
-In the “old days” when things were plotted by hand on graph paper, there was a standard form for this, called “probability graph paper” (see Fig.8).
-Since most computer graphing programs do not have this capability, a similar graph can be constructed by mapping the CDF values back to the Normal Z values and plotting these versus the actual Z values.
+In the “old days” when things were plotted by hand on graph paper, there was a standard form called probability graph paper (Figure 3.8).
+As most computer graphing programs do not have this capability, a similar graph can be constructed by mapping the CDF values back to the normal Z values, then plotting these values versus the actual ones.

-Examples of Normal Probability Plots are shown in Fig. 9 using the car vibration and turbulent pressure data from Figs. 1 & 3.
-The straight diagonal line represents the Normal distribution.
-The car vibration data closely follows this, while the turbulent pressure data deviates significantly at the two ends of the distribution.
+The car vibration data closely follows the normal distribution, while the turbulent pressure data deviates significantly at the two ends of the distribution.